sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 - **Enhance customer experience:**
   Improve service quality to push ratings beyond 4.0 by reducing wait times and ensuring ride reliability.

 ---

+## Conclusion

+This analysis highlights that the primary challenge in ride-hailing operations is not demand generation, but inefficient conversion of bookings into successful rides.

+While the platform generates 39.03M in revenue, a significant portion of potential earnings is lost due to cancellations and incomplete rides.

+The study demonstrates that:

+- Operational efficiency (TAT, driver availability) is a key driver of performance
+- Customer experience (wait time, reliability) directly impacts ride success
+- Revenue growth can be achieved by fixing internal inefficiencies rather than external expansion

+Addressing these gaps can significantly improve both profitability and customer satisfaction.

+---

+Next Steps / Future Analysis

+To further enhance decision-making and operational performance, the following analyses are recommended:

+1. Cancellation Driver Analysis (Deep Dive)
+- Identify exact causes of cancellations using time, location, and wait-time segmentation
+- Quantify impact of C_TAT and V_TAT on ride failure probability

+2. Demand-Supply Gap Analysis
+- Compare booking demand vs driver availability
+- Identify peak-hour shortages and high-failure zones

+3. Location-Based Performance Analysis
+- Analyze pickup/drop hotspots with high cancellation rates
+- Enable targeted operational improvements in critical areas

+4. Customer Segmentation & Retention
+- Segment users into: High-frequency, Occasional and At-risk customers
+- Evaluate how cancellations impact repeat usage

+5. Pricing & Incentive Optimization
+- Analyze whether:
+   -Longer rides face higher cancellations
+   -Certain vehicle types underperform due to pricing mismatch

+- Recommend dynamic pricing or driver incentives

+6. Driver Performance & Reliability Analysis
+-Track driver-level metrics:
+   - Cancellation frequency
+   - Ratings
+   - Ride completion rate
+- Identify and manage low-performing drivers

+---

 ## Tools Used

 - Excel (Data Source & Preparation)